HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Rocket Companies (RKT) Investors to Contact Firm's Attorneys Now, Securities Fraud Case Filed, Insider Sold Approximately $500MM

-SAN FRANCISCO, June 30, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Rocket Companies, Inc. (: RKT) investors with significant losses to submit your losses now.
+SAN FRANCISCO, July 1, 2021 /PRNewswire/ -- Hagens Berman urges Rocket Companies, Inc. (NYSE: RKT) investors with significant losses to submit your losses now.
 A securities class action has been filed and certain investors may have valuable claims.

 Class Period: Feb.
 25, 2021 – May 5, 2021